marcterradas/basketballGameRecorder/README.md

 # basketballGameRecord
-Basketball game record is a React APP to record all inside a basketball game
+Basketball game recorder is a React APP to record all inside a basketball game